|

 - Are wood harmonicas better than the plastic ones?

-No. Quality wise it tends to be just the opposite.
-Most of the wood harmonicas leak too much air and are not recommended for beginners.
+No. Quality-wise it can to be just the opposite.
+Many of the wood harmonicas leak quite a bit of air and are not recommended for beginners.
 In terms of the sound or tone, the choice between wood and plastic (or metal) combs comes down to personal preference.
 Any reasonable quality harmonica in the hands of a good player will sound good.
-Footnote- there are specialists out there that make or modify wood combs and they are quite nice although sometimes not cheap.
-Follow this link for a listing of some of these people (click on the white link "Repairs & Mods" in the header box).
+The Hohner Marine Band Crossover is an example of a high quality diatonic harmonica with a sealed bamboo comb that plays and sounds great.

 - I have a four hole harmonica.
 Do you have any tips for 4 hole harmonicas?